shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 The callsign will be displayed in the centre of the screen, and additional information will be displayed at the bottom of the screen.
 The additional information will default to the text “DMR ID:” followed by the stations DMR ID number.

-If the station has entered any data into the APRS section of their Brandmeister “Self care” page, that text will be display in place of the DMR ID number.
+If the station has entered any data into the APRS section of their Brandmeister “Self care” page, that text will be displayed in place of the DMR ID number.

 ![](media/talker-alias-data.png)